Qinyuehu/scotted/source/_posts/2014-03-07-a-better-dynamic-motd.markdown

 The cat and pipe are entirely unnecessary.

-Additionally, some of the awk scripts were pipes to other awk scripts, or pipes from grep to awk, which can all be handled via a single awk script.
-Also, commands like "ps" or "free" were being run when the information is already available in "/proc" My resulting script runs in about 3 times faster than the original, entirely excluding the static content improvements, and is significantly nicer on system resources!
+Additionally, some of the awk scripts piped to other awk scripts, or were pipes from grep to awk, which can all be handled via a single awk script.
+Also, commands like "ps" or "free" were being run when the information is already available in "/proc" My resulting script runs about 3 times faster than the original, entirely excluding the static content improvements, and is significantly nicer on system resources!